Infohazard.HyperNav 2.0.0

 Avoidance

 Whereas NavAgent and SplineNavAgent are used to plan paths between two points, avoidance is used to steer clear of obstacles that might obstruct that path.
-These obstacles might be moving objects or even other navigating agents, so they can't be baked into the NavVolume.
+These obstacles might be moving objects or even other navigating agents, so they can't easily be baked into the area data.
 Instead, you should use the obstacle avoidance system.

 AvoidanceManager Setup